kdheepak/Tasker_WhatsPush/README.md

 Forward Whatsapp Messages to and Reply from Desktop

+Needs ROOT to work.

+1) Install Tasker, WhatsTasker and AutoRemote on your phone.

+2) Install chrome extension AutoRemote.

-Add %deviceName as a Tasker variable and set it to your AutoRemote desktop name
+3) Add %deviceName as a Tasker variable and set it to your AutoRemote desktop name

 [![ScreenShot](https://raw.githubusercontent.com/kdheepak89/Tasker_WhatsPush/master/img/Start%20conversation.png)](https://www.youtube.com/watch?v=plTJ5NGCchM)